20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 • Writing tasks such as emails, articles, and reviews

-20 common phrasal verbs for B2 First
+• 20 useful phrasal verbs for B2 First

-Let us go through some of the most useful ones.
+Let us go through the list.

 1. Carry on